joagre/ratatoskr/ideas/r.md

 `map`: A mapping between a key of any type and a value of any type

-`struct` : A Unit of encapsulation for member variables and member functions
+`struct` : A unit of encapsulation for member variables and member functions

-`buf` : A buffer to efficiently manipulate large amount characters
+`buf` : A buffer to efficiently manipulate large amount of characters

 ### Type Management